THCV is about 25% as psychoactive as THC with effects best described as “euphoric & energetic.”

 THCV has also been implicated as an anti-acne agent when applied topically .

 Other studies suggest THCV may possess neuroprotective effects, making it a useful cannabinoid in the treatment of neurodegenerative disorders such as Parkinson’s disease .

 In vitro (early stages of research) has shown THCV can stimulate collagen and bone formation .
 Future studies should be done to assess whether these effects apply in animal studies as well.
 If true, THCV could be a promising treatment option for joint and bone diseases such as arthritis or osteoporosis.

 Like most cannabinoids, THCV is considered safe and non-toxic.
 There is no LD50 determined for THCV yet, but several animal studies have administered large doses of this cannabinoid without reporting any signs of toxicity.

-The main concern with THCV is the appetite suppressant activity.
-People with existing eating disorders or taking medications that have appetite suppressant side-effects (such as cancer therapies) should avoid THCV products.
+The main concern with THCV is its appetite suppressant activity.
+People with existing eating disorders or taking medications that have appetite suppressant side effects (such as cancer therapies) should avoid THCV products.

 THCV is mildly psychoactive.
 It appears THCV is about 25% as strong as THC in terms of its psychoactive effects.